My Journey to Mindfulness

 Trying to Recover

 I spent the next few years trying to get back to my daily routine.
 Most things slowly fell into place.
 My job as a professor and my family life were stable and secure.
-While I had lost some of my prior interests such as tennis and languages, I found other activities with which I became deeply engaged, including starting an online training and events company (MarketingProfs, LLC).
+While I had lost some of my prior interests such as tennis and languages, I found other activities with which I became deeply engaged, including starting an online training, consulting and events company (MarketingProfs, LLC).

 Anxiety Takes Hold